shamsheer-tech18/Farming-Pods/README.md

 # Indoor-Farming-Pods-
-Smart Modular Indoor Farming Pods enables urban residents to grow herbs, leafy greens, and small vegetables in a compact, sustainable, and convenient way.
+The objective of this project is to develop **Smart Modular Indoor Farming Pods** that enable urban residents to grow herbs, leafy greens, and small vegetables in a compact, sustainable, and convenient way.
+The project aims to create a modular system that can be expanded to fit different household spaces and incorporates sensors to monitor water, humidity, and light, ensuring optimal growing conditions.
+A companion mobile app will guide users with real time tips on watering, nutrients, and harvesting, making it accessible even for first-time growers.